abhay-ranawat/ghost-on-heroku/README.md

 #### Setting up SMTP service

-When you spin up your heroku dyno for the first time, mailgun is by default setup with a sandbox account.
-It means, sending emails to only authorized reciepients is supported.
-If you want to send emails / invite your collaborators you need to set their email in authorized recipient section on mailgun dashboard.
-See https://help.mailgun.com/hc/en-us/articles/217531258-Authorized-Recipients for more.
+When you spin up your heroku dyno for the first time, sendgrid is by default setup with a  account. you can send email to anybody after verifying.

-A more permanent solution would be to use a custom domain and verify your domain via mailgun customer support.
+A more permanent solution would be to use a custom domain and verify your domain via sendgrid customer support.
 Cheers!

-FYI: You can access mailgun dashboard by visiting heroku dashboard > click on your app > resources tab > click on mailgun addon.
+FYI: You can access sendgrid dashboard by visiting heroku dashboard > click on your app > resources tab > click on sendgrid addon.

 #### Dark Mode is now available